jsteenbeeke/campaignsetting.jeroensteenbeeke.nl/races/dvergi.md

 {% include raceBlock.html name="Dvergi" origin="Eluneia" home="Tulivar" nation="Northborn Alliance" nationlink="/nations/northborn_alliance" %}

+## Religion

+Dvergi typically worship [Gwydion or Vaedrung](/pantheons/watchers), considering them to be the only true gods, and mortal enemies of each other.

 ## Rules

 Dvergi follow the same rules as the **Duergar variant** [as defined on the D&D 5e Wiki](https://www.dandwiki.com/wiki/Duergar,_Variant_(5e_Subrace)), with the following changes: